qazer25/admin_telegram_bot/README.md

 # admin_telegram_bot

 want wishes and service feedback automated with regular reminders?
-Look no further!\n
+Look no further!

 Steps to setup bot (for people with no python background)